Skip to content

 2. User ID: Displays your Hub username and account you have joined.
 Click here to open a menu that allows you to view your personal details, switch to a different account, or log out of the Hub.

-3. Project bar: Displays an icon that indicates the data warehouse being used in the current project, followed by the name of your current branch and the name of the current environment.
-To the left of this information is a link labelled Your projects which will take you back to the project details screen.
+3. Project bar: Displays an icon that indicates the data warehouse being used in the current project, followed by the project name, the current environment, and the current branch.
+Click the project name to go to the project details screen.

-6. Pipelines: The Pipelines tab lists all pipelines in your current branch and allows you to create new pipelines.
+5. Pipelines: The Pipelines tab (shown open here) lists all pipelines in your current branch and allows you to create new pipelines.

 10. Canvas: The canvas is the area where components are assembled into pipelines.